brain2cpu/MvvmEssence/README.md

 # MvvmEssence

-This is a .NET standard 2.0 library, can be used in WPF and Xamarin Forms projects as well.
+This is a .NET standard 2.0 library, can be used in WPF, Xamarin Forms and MAUI projects as well.

 ### Usage